-This year we focused on Dufay’s music from 1420 to 1427 when he worked for the Malatesta families of Pesaro and Rimini.
+In this edition we focused on Dufay’s music from 1420 to 1427 when he worked for the Malatesta families of Pesaro and Rimini.

 For this aim we spent 8 days in San Marino working on a program containing fascinating pieces such as Resvelliés vous, Mon chier amy, J’ai mis mon cuer, Vergene bella, Vasilissa ergo gaude, Apostolo glorioso, liturgical works, and intabulations of Dufay’s pieces among others (see below for detailed information).

-The faculty of the course counted with the participation of Dr. David Fallows, Giovanni Cantarini, Monica Boschetti, and myself.
+Therefor the faculty of the course counted with the participation of Dr. David Fallows, Giovanni Cantarini, Monica Boschetti, and myself.
 We worked on performance practice, style, tuning, and context.

 Singers and portative organs performed at the final concerts of the course: La musica di Dufay alla corte dei Malatesta.
 Both faculty and participants became the “Ensemble Malatesta”.

-The first concert took place on the 24th of August in San Marino (S. Francesco church) and the second one on the 25th of August in Rimini (S. Agostino church) as part of the early music series of the Sagra Musicale Malatestiana.
+The first concert took place on the 24th of August in San Marino (S. Francesco church) and then the second one on the 25th of August in Rimini (S. Agostino church) as part of the early music series of the Sagra Musicale Malatestiana.

 10 days are probably too short; Dufay is addictive, one would like to keep deepening into Dufay and enjoy San Marino’s views and food forever.